pluginsky/invert-color/README.md

 ### Features

-- Invert fills, strokes and effects colors of components including images! <face wow>, <magic>
+- Invert fills, strokes and effects colors of components including images! 🤩
 - Select which parts, nodes and paints should be inverted; filter options; toggle one, group or *all* **SOON** options with single click!
 - Save configuration in storage to use it later *or run configuration once* **SOON**
 - Set configuration based on existing components (get type of node, parts and paints)